omnetpp/omnetpp/samples/osg-earth/README.txt

 The model demonstrates displaying and animating mobile nodes (cows in one example, and trucks in the other) on a map.
-The map is loaded from an .earth file, and mobile nodes are loaded from osgb files.
+The map is loaded from an .earth file, and mobile nodes are loaded from .osgb files.
 Both random and trace-based mobility is demonstrated.
-Wireless frame transmissions are visualized with an inflating bubbles animation, also loaded from an osgb file.
+Wireless frame transmissions are visualized with an inflating bubble animation, also loaded from an .osgb file.

 ---